Complete Guide for Solar Power in Nova Scotia

 Good electricity rate design allows you to save money when you save energy.
 This might sound intuitive – but not all provinces are same.
 Superior designs have low fixed monthly fees and tiered electricity rates.
 Inferior designs have high fixed fees and flat electricity rates.

-For example, reducing your electricity bill from 1,500 to 750 kWh per month will save you 54% on your electricity bill in British Columbia, 48% in Nova Scotia, but only 41% in Alberta!
+For example, reducing your electricity bill from 1,500 to 750 kWh per month will save you 46% on your electricity bill in Nova Scotia, 44% in Alberta, but only 42% in Ontario!

 The only way to completely remove your fixed costs is to go off the grid, something most homeowners in Nova Scotia don’t do because of high battery costs.